shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 - **Codeforces API**: Uses the official public API (https://codeforces.com/api/contest.list).
 This API is publicly accessible and doesn't require authentication.
 While the bot includes support for API credentials, they're not currently used.

 - **AtCoder API**: AtCoder doesn't provide an official API.
 The bot uses two alternatives:
-  1. **Primary: Clist.by API v4** - A comprehensive contest aggregator that provides reliable AtCoder contest data (https://clist.by/)
+  1. **Primary: Clist.by API** - A comprehensive contest aggregator that provides reliable AtCoder contest data (https://clist.by/)
   2. **Fallback: AtCoder Problems API** - An unofficial API maintained by kenkoooo (https://github.com/kenkoooo/AtCoderProblems/blob/master/doc/api.md)

 For the most reliable AtCoder contest information, it's recommended to set up Clist.by credentials.